DovKrugerECEClasses/dynamic-memory-monami-mukhopadhyay/ReadMe.md

 #### Overview
-This has the C++ implementation for Bitmap and String dynamic memory implementations
+This is the CPE-553 hw repo for Monamo Mukhopadhyay and Xingyuan Guo.